dragonfly-science/dragonfly-website/content/news/2021-10-26-bivalve-update/content.md

 ---
-title: Shellfish monitoring: 2021 and beyond
+title: Shellfish monitoring—2021 and beyond
 ---
 A new contract with Fisheries New Zealand will see our work surveying pipi and cockle populations across northern North Island beaches continue for another 3 years.